keenlabs/KeenClient-Java/README.md

 [![Build Status](https://travis-ci.org/keenlabs/KeenClient-Java.png?branch=master)](https://travis-ci.org/keenlabs/KeenClient-Java)

 The Keen Java clients enable you to record data using Keen IO from any Java application.
 The core library supports a variety of different paradigms for uploading events, including synchronous vs. asynchronous and single-event vs. batch.
 Different clients can be built on top of this core library to provide the right behaviors for a given platform or situation.
-The library currently includes a ["plain" Java client ](#plain-java) and an [Android client](#android) , but you can easily create your own by extending the base `KeenClient` class.
+The library currently includes a ["plain" Java client ](#plain-java) and an [Android client](#android), but you can easily create your own by extending the base `KeenClient` class.

 ## Installation

 You have several choices for how to include the Keen client in your Java application.

+**NOTE: The 2.0.0 libraries have not yet been published to Maven.
+This README will be updated once they're published.
+Until then, please follow the instructions to [build from source](#build from source).**

 ### Gradle